 Racers Grand Prix 2020 postponed

-KINGSTON, Jamaica— The Racers Grand Prix, which was awarded gold status in the newly formed 2020 World Athletics Continental Tour, has been postponed due to the global impact of the novel coronavirus (COVID-19).
+The Racers Grand Prix, which was awarded gold status during the newly formed 2020 World Athletics Continental Tour, has been postponed due to the global impact of the novel coronavirus disease pandemic.

-The meet, which was originally scheduled for June 13 in Kingston, was one of ten meets in the new series designed to accommodate athletes from several disciplines cut from the Diamond League for 2020.

-These included the triple jump, discus, 3000m steeplechase and 200m.
-For these core disciplines, ranking points would have been allotted at the same level as the Diamond League.

-In a letter to the World Athletics Organisation, Racers Track Club president and meet organiser Glen Mills cited the ferocity of the virus, the local and global restrictions on travelling and gatherings, the quarantine procedures, and the inconclusive timeline of the impact of COVID-19 as the basis for the meet being postponed.
+In a letter to the World Athletics organisation dated Thursday, April 2, 2020 from meet organiser Glen Mills, the ferocity of the virus, local and global restrictions on travelling and gatherings, quarantine procedures, and the inconclusive timeline of the impact of the virus were noted as the basis on which the meet would be deferred.

-“It is now clear that our only choice is to postpone the date of this year's meeting of the Racers Grand Prix – Kingston Continental Tour Gold meeting,” he said.

-Mills called the postponement of the event unfortunate but said “once we receive the all clear, we will ensure the meet delivers on every level.”

-“We encourage athletes to follow the World Health Organisation guidelines and those of their local leadership to reduce the risk of catching the coronavirus.
-And we also encourage them to focus on their wellbeing and to find innovative methods to stay fit during this period.”
+“We encourage athletes to follow the World Health Organization guidelines and those of their local leadership to reduce the risk of catching the coronavirus.
+And, we also encourage them to focus on their well-being and to find innovative methods to stay fit during this period.”

 The Continental series was set to begin on May 10 in Tokyo, Japan and would also include the Fanny Blankers Koen Games in Hengelo, Netherlands; the Nurmi Games in Turku, Finland; and the Skolimowska Memorial in Silesia, Poland.